csu-cs/csci-235/docs/syllabus.md

 </div>
 <div id="academic-integrity-and-the-honor-code" class="section level1">
 <h1>Academic Integrity and the Honor Code</h1>
-<p>All students are expected to adhere to <a href="https://www.charlestonsouthern.edu/wp-content/uploads/Policy-R-58-updated-Feb-2023.pdf">Charleston
+<p>All students must adhere to <a href="https://www.charlestonsouthern.edu/wp-content/uploads/Policy-R-58-updated-Feb-2023.pdf">Charleston
 Southern University’s Academic Integrity Policy</a> and the <a href="https://csu-cs.github.io/csci-235/integrity">Computer Science
 Departmental Guidelines</a>. <strong>All assignments</strong> are
 individual assignments unless explicitly specified by the professor.
 Do not collaborate, search for posted solutions, or post code online.
-<strong>Make sure that you write every line of your own code.</strong>
+<strong>You must write every line of your programs.</strong> Do not use
-You should not use <strong>ANY</strong> outside sources of code.
+<strong>ANY</strong> outside sources of code.
+Referencing code written
-Referencing code written by someone else (including AI) or sharing your code with others (online or in-person) is considered a violation of the Academic Integrity Policy and will be reported to the registrar’s office. <strong>Publically posting code related to assignments is prohibited</strong> (e.g., <strong>don’t</strong> post to forums, blogs, public repositories, chegg.com, etc.).
+by someone else (including AI) or sharing your code (online or in-person) violates the Academic Integrity Policy and will be reported.
+<strong>Publically posting related code related is prohibited</strong>
+(e.g., <strong>don’t</strong> post to forums, public repositories, chegg.com, etc.).
 Do NOT look at your neighbor’s screen for hints or ask, “how did you do that?”, unless you talk to me
 <strong>beforehand</strong>.</p>
 <ul>
 <li><strong>NEVER</strong> look at someone else’s code in person or